 Image by Ankur2436 via Wikipedia

-Khimsar is a quaint little village in Rajasthan, with the backdrop of the Thar Desert to make it more enticing and romantic.
-It is located on the highway from Jodhpur to Bikaner.
+Khimsar is a quaint little Indian Villages in Rajasthan.
+With the backdrop of the Thar Desert to make it more enticing and romantic, it is located on the highway from Jodhpur to Bikaner.
 You can see spectacular pieces of history in the form of relics, fort, etc. You can also go on a memorable desert safari as well.

 5. The Best of Nature at Matheran, Maharashtra